printpanda525-eng/panda-3mf-accurate-toolbox/README.md

-⚠️ This repository is used for documentation and issue tracking only.
-The Panda 3MF Accurate Toolbox source code is not publicly available.

 # Panda 3MF Accurate Toolbox

 **Panda 3MF Accurate Toolbox** is a professional Blender addon focused on accurate and reliable **3MF import/export workflows for real-world 3D printing**.